 For me, riding bikes now is more about getting outside, exercising, enjoying the feel of the road beneath me, the wind in my hair (Yep, sometimes I leave my helmet at home.
 I know, I know.) and, maybe most important, rekindling the romance I used to associate with cycling so many years ago—and still do associate with cycling before clipless pedals, aluminum frames, STI shifters, mandatory helmet rules (A very good idea, by the way.), Lycra clothing, radios, EPO and “marginal gains”.

 Clinging to the Past

-Watching Jøergen Leth films like The Hell of the North or Stars and Water Carriers, I have such huge admiration for the men of the peloton in the 1970s and before.
+Watching Jøergen Leth films like A Sunday In Hell (L’Enfer Du Nord) or Stars and Water Carriers, I have such huge admiration for the men of the peloton in the 1970s and before.
 They were strong, hard men.
 They knew how to suffer and how to make others suffer.
 The bikes were heavier, harder to ride, far less ergonomic, yet they rode with so much soul.
 The clothing was less comfortable, although wool is a fantastic jersey fabric.
 And the training and dietary methods were arcane and not nearly up to the task.
 I still am amazed that they raced and rode as hard as they did.

-When I ride now, as I did 20 years ago, I think about these guys—Eddy, Roger, Franceso Moser, Bernard Hinault, Sean Kelly, Claude Criquielion and Lemond.
+When I ride now, as I did 20 years ago, I think about these guys—Eddy, Roger, Franceso Moser, Bernard Hinault, Sean Kelly, Claude Criquielion and Greg.
 I still want to be like them.

 I watch and follow modern racing, of course.
 I never miss a race when it’s on TV.
 I still love it.
 I have lots of races from the past few years stored on our DVR.